JakeJing/dotfiles/readme.md

 - stow the file to the target directory

 ```
 # create symlinks in the target directory, based on currect directory structure. **Note** vifm at the end is just the package name.
+You can pick up your own name
+stow -h

-stow --adopt --target ~/.config/vifm vifm
+stow --adopt --target ~/.config/vifm pkg-vifm
 ```

 - git update